SpectricSO/stack-scripts/scripts/user-interaction-blocker/README.md

 Once you have installed the script (see **Installation** below), go to [Stack Overflow](https://www.stackoverflow.com).

-To add blocked users, enter **Control + Shift + E**.
+To add blocked users, enter **Control + Shift + Enter**.
 To test that it works, try voting up or down on a blocked user's question or answer.
 A notice should appear saying "You have disabled user interactions with this user."

 ## License